quitesimpleorg/qsrun/README.md

-qsRun
+qsrun
 ========
-qsRun is a launcher.
+qsrun is a launcher.
 It contains user defined entries for applications and also searches system-applications.
 Using libcalculate, it can also be used as a calculator.

-If you run a desktop environment like KDE it is questionable whether you will find this useful, since they usually bring applications that are more or less comparable to qsRun, although much more powerful  (like KRunner).
+If you run a desktop environment like KDE it is questionable whether you will find this useful, since they usually bring applications that are more or less comparable to qsrun, although much more powerful  (like KRunner).
 It can be useful for users running a window manager like fluxbox etc.